WardIsBored/My-Scripts/README.md

+# My‑Scripts

-Hey there! 👋
+👋 Hey there!
-This is a collection of projects I've been working on — mostly for learning and fun.
-Some are complete, some are still a work in progress.
-I'm backing them up here and sharing them in case they help or inspire someone else.

-I know it’s not much yet, but I’m super proud of what I’ve built so far. 💪 Feel free to fork, use, remix, or learn from the code however you'd like!

-Jesus loves you — and I hope you’re having a great day. 😊
+This repo contains all the CLI and GUI projects I’m working on (mostly experiments and learning tools).
+Even if there’s just 500 lines of code overall, I’m proud of it—because I built it, and others might find it helpful!

+Feel free to fork, remix, reuse, or tinker with anything here.

+> *Note: I’m just learning.
+Take the code as-is, and enjoy.*